yzheng511/Farm-simulator/README.md

 - You can locate my visual component the left side of the GUI screen
 - You can save the state of my application by click the "Save Data " button
 - You can reload the state of my application by click the "Load Data" button

+## Phase 4: Task 3

+For this program, one thing I can do refactoring on is the searching algorithm on planting corps onto the empty lands.
+In the current searching algorithm, the program is using a for-each loop to search recursively for the empty lands.
+As the player purchase more and more lands, the list will become longer and the searching process will inevitably taking longer time.
+For refactoring, I can add a sorting algorithm to place the empty lands in the front of the list and therefore reduce the processing time.